alimirzazadeh/wolfGANg/gpu_cluster_acess.md

 - For the purpose of this project, you will be using the BATCH mode of operation
 - The following are the available job queues.
 You need to choose a job queue based on your requirement when scheduling the job.

-**COC-ICE	  Max CPU per Job	Max walltime	    Note**<br/> coc-ice	      28	        2:00:00	      Higher priority<br/>
+**COC-ICE    Max CPU per Job    Max walltime    Note**<br/> coc-ice.
+28                 2:00:00        Higher priority<br/>
 coc-ice-gpu   28                 2:00:00        For GPU jobs, higher priority<br/>
-coc-ice-multi	128	        0:30:00	      For MPI jobs, lower priority<br/>
+coc-ice-multi 128.
+0:30:00        For MPI jobs, lower priority<br/>
 coc-ice-long  28                 8:00:00        Lower priority<br/>
 coc-ice-devel 128                8:00:00        Limited access, lowest priority<br/>
 coc-ice-grade 128                12:00:00       Instructors/TAs only, highest priority<br/>

 - For our project, you will be using coc-ice-gpu<br/>
 - Creating a new job :<br/>

   - Everything needs to be scripted.
-No user interaction once the job starts (things like press 'y' to continue are not allowed)\
+No user interaction once the job starts (things like press 'y' to continue are not allowed)
-  - You need to write a .pbs script that contains resource requirements, environmental settings, and tasks\
+  - You need to write a .pbs script that contains resource requirements, environmental settings, and tasks
-  - Once the .pbs file is ready submit it using **qsub <your_pbs_script.pbs>**\
+  - Once the .pbs file is ready submit it using **qsub <your_pbs_script.pbs>**
-  - Error and output logs are printed to the files mentioned in your pbs script\
+  - Error and output logs are printed to the files mentioned in your pbs script
-  - Below is the pbs file that can be used to run our project on the GPUs :\
+  - Below is the pbs file that can be used to run our project on the GPUs :

 **START OF PBS SCRIPT**